 Why Whole-Home Renovations Work Best Under a Design-Build Model

-Whole-home renovations are fundamentally different from single-room remodels
+Whole-home renovations are fundamentally different from single-room remodels.

 They affect structure, systems, circulation, mechanical capacity, architectural proportion, and exterior composition simultaneously.